-What Is A HEPA Robot Vacuum And Should I Get One?
+What Is A HEPA Vacuum And Should I Get One

 If you are suffered from allergy, asthma, respiratory and immune conditions, or simply looking for ways to create a cleaner and healthier environment, you may have come across HEPA vacuums.
 These specialized vacuums are designed to remove dust, pollen, pet dander, mould, and other allergens from the surrounding.
 But what exactly are HEPA vacuums, and should you get one?

 First and foremost, HEPA stands for High-Efficiency Particulate Air, and HEPA vacuums are simply specialized vacuum cleaners equipped with HEPA filters.
-According to the AS 4260-1997, filters in ventilation and air conditioning can be classified as a HEPA filter if it meets the criteria of eliminating a minimum of 99.97% of airborne particles as tiny as 0.3μm.
-This Australian Standard classifies HEPA filters further classified HEPA filters into different grades based on their efficiency
+According to the BS EN 1822-1 or ISO 29463-1, the European standard for filters in ventilation and air conditioning, a filter can be classified as a HEPA filter if its filter efficiency meets the criteria of eliminating a minimum of 99.95% (H13 filter) or 99.995% (H14 filter) for the MPPS*.
+The standard further classified HEPA filters into different grades based on their efficiency.

 Noted that the term ‘efficiency’ is defined as the filtration efficiency against the ‘most penetrating particle size’ (MPPS).
 It is safe to say HEPA filters can effectively capture most common pollutants and allergens, setting them apart from regular vacuum cleaners in improving indoor air quality.

 Other than homes, they are widely utilized in hospitals, clinics, pharmaceutical and even nuclear facilities to protect people by filtering out health-threatening contaminants from the air.